-A global pandemic is not the time to be audacious, but with its food delivery service already in the works, Amazon began offering online food delivery in Bengaluru, India last week.
-The internet giant rolled out Amazon Food in pilot areas around the IT parks of Bengaluru, with the service expected to be scaled up across the city and eventually to other locations.
+A global pandemic is not the time to be adventurous, but with its food delivery service already in the works, Amazon began offering online food delivery in Bengaluru, India last week.
+The internet giant rolled out Amazon Food in pilot areas around the IT parks of Bengaluru, with the service expected to be scaled up across the city and eventually to other locations, Money Control reported.

 Amazon Food will be available to residents in Whitefield, Bellandur, Marathahalli, and Mahadevapura in Bengaluru.
 In preparation for the launch, the company began testing the food delivery service with select restaurant partners in Bangalore.
 Some of the restaurants and cloud kitchens Amazon has partnered with include Adiga’s, FreshMenu, Paradise Biryani, Box8, Faasos and Mad Over Donuts.